vefunder/protocol-research-review/articles/Silo_Finance.md

 # Abstract

 Silo is a permissionless and non-custodial lending protocol that allows the borrowing of any asset using any other asset as collateral.
 This is enabled through the creation of isolated (siloed) lending markets whereby the pool consists of only two assets, the unique token plus ETH.
-Silos are then connected through the bridge asset (currently only ETH).
+Silos are then connected through the bridge asset (currently only ETH and soon XAI).

 **A quick TL;DR of our findings:**